 Hiking with Kids at Hanging Lake

 The trail is steep and the rock steps are high, so if you are bringing your kids, be prepared to hike at a slower pace and for a lot of people to be passing you.
+Be aware that there is a lot of slippery rock along the trail, so both good hiking shoes with grip and close supervision of kiddos are important.
 We brought our 4-year old and 6-year old with us and they did fine.
 Take into account that we have been hiking with our kids since they were a few weeks old, so this is more normal for us.
 We read an online comment where another family recommended this hike only for kids 10 and up.
 If your kids are young, I wouldn’t recommend this as a first hike.